This post was originally written in 2017 and updated in February 2021.

 - What will the course focus on?
 If you’re new to online teaching, choose a class you’ve taught multiple times, where you have confidence in your approach and knowledge base.
 It’s also easier from a marketing perspective to teach topics you’re well-known for, that you have demonstrated success in, or that you know would interest your community or clients.

 - How long will the course run?
-Unless you’re enthusiastic about “boot camp” style courses that run in a weekend or a week, I recommend a minimum of four weeks and a maximum of twelve weeks.
+Unless you’re enthusiastic about “boot camp” style courses that run in a weekend or a week, I recommend a minimum of four weeks and a maximum of twelve weeks for a craft/technique course.
 You could also choose to create a self-study, but this post focuses on writing courses with a specific start and end date.
-(The best writing classes have interaction and engagement with an instructor who can offer feedback/critique.)
+(The best writing classes typically have interaction and engagement with an instructor who can offer feedback/critique.)

 - How much personal attention will be offered?
 This would include critique/feedback, live office hours of some kind, forum discussion, or even an in-person component.
 The more interactive the course, the more expensive it generally is, but obviously the more time the instructor must commit.